 Maximum Size: 14″maximum, more likely 8-10″ in a well sized pond.

 Environment: Perch are an adaptable species and can survive in a variety of pond sizes.
-Although a large pond is advised, they do require a ‘live’ food source.
+A large pond is advised and they do require a ‘live’ food source.
 They are a useful addition to many ponds where Goldfish/Roach/Rudd are overpopulating as they can keep small fish numbers in check.
-Good water parameters are a must and an air pump is advisable as they are less tolerable to low oxygen levels.
+Good water parameters are a must.
+An air pump is advisable as they are less tolerable to low oxygen levels.

 Water Conditions: Perch require a pH range of 7-8.5, Ammonia and Nitrite to be virtually 0ppm and dissolved oxygen saturation to remain above 8ppm.

 As with any pet, please fully research for yourself to ensure that you can accommodate a fish of this type in your home.